*This post was originally published in November 2018. It has been updated to include Gaga’s subsequent releases.

 One of Gaga’s most spiritual songs, a dreamy ode to self-love and discovery that floats on sparkling amber synths.
 The subject matter isn’t too far removed from “Just Dance,” really, but “So Happy I Could Die” stands on its own, feeling more like a shared moment with a friend in a club at midnight.

 23. “Do What U Want,” ARTPOP (2013)

 It’s uncomfortable yet undeniable that Gaga and Kelly had musical chemistry.
 On “Do Want U Want,” he plays his usual seductive, lecherous persona — but actually tones it down a little.
 The two courted attention with racy performances on SNL and at the AMAs, and a video directed by Gaga’s frequent collaborator Terry Richardson — another alleged sexual abuser — was filmed, then canceled, never to be released.
 A 2014 remix swapped out R. Kelly for Christina Aguilera, but wasn’t nearly as compelling.
-For many, “Do What U Want” symbolized everything that went wrong with the ARTPOP campaign; Gaga hasn’t addressed the controversy since.
-Did she deserve the backlash?
-Maybe so.
-But despite everything, the original recording is still electrifying.
-Whatever you think of the song, there’s nothing else in her catalogue quite like it.
+For many, “Do What U Want” symbolized everything that went wrong with the ARTPOP campaign: thrilling highs next to baffling lows.
+Even watching from afar, there was a cognitive dissonance to the period that felt inexplicable until years later.

 22. “Sinner’s Prayer,” Joanne (2016)